 He kept a tin of black tea that Xi presented to him as a memento of the visit.
 After all these years, the tin is preserved half full.

-For all the talk of trade between Washington and Beijing, in Muscatine it will all be very personal.
+But for all the talk of trade between Washington and Beijing, Xi’s visit to Muscatine is very personal.